WellWired Journal

 FAQ

-Can AI diagnose me?
+Can AI diagnose my symptoms?

-Is it OK to ask about medicines?
+Is it okay to ask about my medicines?

-What if the AI answer worries me?
+What if the answer I get from an AI worries me?

 Want to keep learning?